siobhanlgorman/knits-and-pieces/README.md

 ![](documentation/screenshots/profile-order.png)

 #### Contact Page

-- Accessed from envelope icon in footer and Contact link in Quick Links in footer
+- This page is accessed from the envelope icon in footer and the Contact link in Quick Links in footer

 ![](documentation/screenshots/contact.png)